 Animal Adoption Program at Shri Chamarajendra Zoological Gardens

 The zoo is into wildlife conservation programs like captive breeding for endangered species.
-To run these programs successfully in requires financial support on a regular basis.
-In order to fund the same, the Zoological Gardens has launched animal adoption program wherein general public can adopt an animal for a complete year.
+To run these programs successfully requires financial support on a regular basis.
+In order to fund the same, the Zoological Gardens has launched an animal adoption program wherein the general public can adopt an animal for a complete year.
 Under this program, one can contribute towards the feeding expenditures towards the animal of their choice.